Microsoft SharePoint Designer

-Microsoft SharePoint Designer (SPD), formerly known as Microsoft Office SharePoint Designer, is a discontinued HTML editor freeware for creating or modifying Microsoft SharePoint sites, workflows and web pages.
-It is a part of Microsoft SharePoint family of products.
-SharePoint Designer 2007 is a part of Microsoft Office 2007 family, but is not included in any of the Microsoft Office suites.
-SharePoint Designer 2013 is the last version of this product.
+Microsoft SharePoint Designer (SPD), formerly known as Microsoft Office SharePoint Designer, is a discontinued freeware tool for creating or modifying Microsoft SharePoint sites, workflows and web pages.
+The original 2007 version was released as a member of the Microsoft Office 2007 family, and could be used as a generic HTML editor.
+The 2010 release became part of the Microsoft SharePoint family, and could no longer operate in the absence of a SharePoint site.
+SharePoint Designer 2013 is the last version.

 History

 SharePoint Designer and its sister product, Microsoft Expression Web, are successors of Microsoft FrontPage.
 While Expression Web serves as the full-featured successor to FrontPage, SharePoint Designer focuses on designing and customizing Microsoft SharePoint websites.
 For instance, it only includes SharePoint-specific site templates.
 The first version, SharePoint Designer 2007, retains more FrontPage features than Expression Web (such as web components, database, marquee, hit counter, navigation bars and map insert).

 SharePoint Designer 2007 was initially a commercial software product.
 On March 31, 2009, however, SharePoint Designer 2007 was made available as freeware.

-On April 24, 2009, Microsoft released SharePoint Designer 2007 Service Pack 2.
-On April 21, 2010, SharePoint Designer 2010 was released and made available for download.
-On October 24, 2011, Microsoft released SharePoint Designer 2007 Service Pack 3.
+Microsoft released two service packs for this version: Service Pack 2 was released on April 24, 2009, while Service Pack 3 came on October 24, 2011.

-SharePoint Designer 2010, the successor to SharePoint Designer 2007, was released to web on April 21, 2010 in two flavors for IA-32 and x64 CPUs.
+The next major version, SharePoint Designer 2010, was released to web on April 21, 2010 in two flavors for IA-32 and x64 CPUs.
 Unlike its predecessor, however, it does not operate in absence of Microsoft SharePoint Server or Microsoft SharePoint Foundation and therefore cannot be used as a generic HTML editor.

 On October 30, 2012, Microsoft released SharePoint Designer 2013.
-This is the last version of SharePoint Designer; following the announcement of SharePoint 2016 in Ignite 2015 conference, Mark Kashman, Senior Product Manager of Microsoft, announced that a corresponding SharePoint Designer would not be released with this product.
+This is the last version of SharePoint Designer; following the announcement of SharePoint 2016 in Ignite 2015 conference, Mark Kashman, Senior Product Manager of Microsoft, revealed that a corresponding SharePoint Designer would not be released with this product.
 The last update for SharePoint Designer was released on August 2, 2016.

-In the Spring of 2018, Microsoft's documentation indicates that Microsoft Flow will be the workflow designer and engine going forward for providing customization to SharePoint workflows.